juju/docs/src/en/commands.md

            juju upgrade-charm foo --resource bar=/some/file.tgz --resource baz=./docs/cfg.xml

    Where bar and baz are resources named in the metadata for the foo charm.
-   If the new version of a charm does not explicitly support the service's series, the upgrade is disallowed unless the --force-series flag is used.
+   If the new version of a charm does not explicitly support the application's series, the upgrade is disallowed unless the --force-series flag is used.
 This option should be used with caution since using a charm on a machine running an unsupported series may cause unexpected behavior.